England and world champions uttered in the same sentence when relating to football conjured memories only of 1966. That was until the summer of 2017.

 It wouldn’t be long before they would triumph on the world stage.
 Paul Simpson, at the helm of England’s U-20 side, was cautiously optimistic heading into the World Cup being staged in South Korea.

-And for good reason, his charges would not lose a single game heading into the final against Venezuela, whom they’d brush aside 1-0 to end a 51-year wait to win a global tournament trophy.
+And for good reason.
+His charges would not lose a single game heading into the final against Venezuela, whom they’d brush aside 1-0 to end a 51-year wait to win a global tournament trophy.

-That being said, what has been the fate of those 13 players Simpson used in the Suwon final?
+What has been the fate of those 13 players Simpson used in the Suwon final?

 GK: Freddie Woodman

-Age: 25
+Age: 28

 Club: Preston North End